elenderg/PAL-1000/instruções de compilação.md

 `Put the fragment's previous into the fragment.` `Repeat.`
 ` `
-`251.
-And that's it.
+251. And that's it.
 Transmogrification complete.
 Run it.
 In the blue, open the daughter and list her.
 Then open the listing and jump to the "ROUTINES:" section.
-This is what you should see there:`
+This is what you should see there:

-`ROUTINES:`
+`ROUTINES:

 `/routine/abort from/given/with/using [string]/yes/no/no/no//4/12/00419000/`